A step by step guide on how to organise the pantry so that you can optimise your space, find items that you need and prevent food wastage.

 The pantry, the home of all your delicious food, but also one of the areas of the home that can become cluttered and chaotic.
 No matter what type of pantry you have, whether it is a single cupboard, a deep double door space or even a walk-in pantry, it can easily get messy and overstocked.
 If you’re not careful, the kitchen pantry can quickly become a disaster area.
 Between the hodgepodge of food containers and the forgotten items, such as half-empty bags of chips, crackers or cereal, your organisational tactics can fall to the wayside when things get busy, despite your best intentions.

 I get asked frequently “how do I organise my pantry”?
 The key to having an organised pantry that stays organised, is to create zones for your food, and find the right storage solutions to optimise space and keep things orderly.

 I recently gave my pantry a makeover, you’ll get to see some new photos of it below.
 It sounds silly because it’s a pantry, but this space really does make me happy.
-I used to have Tupperware with black lids, I have put these away for my kids and replaced with new containers which has really freshened it up, I like how the containers are clear and stackable.
+Previously, I used to have Tupperware with black lids, I have put these away for my kids and replaced with new containers which has really freshened it up, one of my favourite things about these containers are how they are clear and stackable.